 Our real estate assets are subject to risks particular to real property.
-These risks may result in a reduction or elimination of return from a loan secured by a particular property.
+These risks may have resulted and may continue to result in a reduction or elimination of return from a loan secured by a particular property.

-To the extent we foreclose on properties and own real estate directly upon a default of mortgage or other real estate-related loans, we are subject to risks particular to owning real property.
+To the extent we foreclose on properties and own real estate directly upon a default of mortgage or other real estate-related loans, as we have done and may continue to do, we are subject to risks particular to owning real property.
 Real estate is subject to various risks, including:

-- acts of God, including earthquakes, floods and other natural disasters, which may result in uninsured losses; - acts of war or terrorism, including the consequences of terrorist attacks; - pandemics or other calamities that may affect tenants' ability to pay their rent; - adverse changes in national and local economic and market conditions; - changes in governmental laws and regulations, fiscal policies and zoning ordinances and the related costs of compliance with laws and regulations, fiscal policies and ordinances; - costs of remediation and removal of hazardous substances and liabilities associated with environmental conditions, which liabilities may be imposed without regard to whether the owner or operator knew of, or was responsible for, the release of such hazardous substance, and which may also adversely affect our ability to sell the property; and - the potential for uninsured or under-insured property losses.
+- · acts of God, including earthquakes, floods and other natural disasters, which may result in uninsured losses; - · acts of war or terrorism, including the consequences of terrorist attacks; - pandemics or other calamities that may affect tenants' ability to pay their rent; - adverse changes in national and local economic and market conditions; - changes in governmental laws and regulations, fiscal policies and zoning ordinances and the related costs of compliance with laws and regulations, fiscal policies and ordinances; - costs of remediation and removal of hazardous substances and liabilities associated with environmental conditions, which liabilities may be imposed without regard to whether the owner or operator knew of, or was responsible for, the release of such hazardous substance, and which may also adversely affect our ability to sell the property; and - the potential for uninsured or under-insured property losses.